Lupin3000/Raspberry-PI-Tutorials/CaptivePortal/readme.md

 # Max clients
 MaxClients 100
 ```

-_Note: read this [documentation pages](https://nodogsplashdocs.readthedocs.io/en/stable/) for more information's._

 Now you modify `/etc/nodogsplash/htdocs/splash.html` and `/etc/nodogsplash/htdocs/status.html`.
 If you don't like to provide your own content now, you can skip this step.